BMW 3 Series (E46): Electronics

 The electronic components in the E46 are more integrated than previous generations of 3 Series, including the use of a CAN bus system.
 Drivetrain information (such as engine, transmission and stability control) is communicated using the CAN bus.
 Vehicle electronics (such as the radio, navigation, television and telecommunications) can communicate to each other via the K-bus.

 The E46 was the first 3 Series to be available with an engine using Valvetronic (variable valve lift).
 Various electronic features were also introduced to the 3 Series in the E46 generation, including satellite navigation, electronic brake-force distribution, rain-sensing wipers and LED tail-lights.

 Production and sales

 The E46 was produced in Germany (Leipzig, Munich and Regensburg) and in South Africa (Rosslyn).
 Local assembly of complete knock-down (CKD) kits was used for cars sold in China, Egypt, Indonesia, Malaysia, Mexico, Thailand and Russia.

 The highest selling year for the E46 chassis was 2002, when 561,249 vehicles were sold worldwide.

 Body styles

-The body styles of the range are: